beasteers/wrappingpaper/README.md

 all_numbers = list(wp.limit(numbers, 100))
 assert all(isinstance(x, float) for x in all_numbers)

+# repeat and chain infinitely.
+If no items are returned by a call,
+# instead of the iterable hanging indefinitely waiting for an item,
+# return None.

 def get_numbers():
     if random.random() > 0.8: # make random breaks
         return # returns empty